NorthCoastChurch/IT-Policy/Security-Policy-8-Firewall.md

 # **Overview**

-{COMPANY-NAME} operates network firewalls between the Internet and its private internal network to create a secure operating environment for {COMPANY-NAME}’s computer and network resources.
+North Coast Church operates network firewalls between the Internet and its private internal network to create a secure operating environment for North Coast Church’s computer and network resources.
 A firewall is just one element of a layered approach to network security.

 **Purpose**

-This policy governs how the firewalls will filter Internet traffic to mitigate the risks and losses associated with security threats to {COMPANY-NAME}’s network and information systems.
+This policy governs how the firewalls will filter Internet traffic to mitigate the risks and losses associated with security threats to North Coast Church’s network and information systems.

 The firewall will (at minimum) perform the following security services: